jaime-lynn/pui-website/content/docs/getting-started/_index.md

 ## Third Parties

-There are a few third party choices we've incorporated into Platform UI, these are part of the compiled version only.
+There are a few third party choices we've incorporated into Platform UI which are part of the compiled version only.
 If you choose to build Platform UI from source, you'll need to consider the following.

 ### Normalize.css

-The nature of browsers and their vendors often require a reset to normalize behavious for standard HTML tags, so we include <a href="https://necolas.github.io/normalize.css/" rel="external" target="_blank">Normalize.css</a> as part of Platform UIs build process.
+The nature of browsers and their vendors often require a reset to normalize behavious for standard HTML tags, so we include <a href="https://necolas.github.io/normalize.css/" rel="external" target="_blank">Normalize.css</a> as part of Platform UI's build process.

 **If you're using Platform UI in your own build process, you'll need to include Normalize.css.**